 Your captain will then take you back to your original boat or back to land if you aren't going back to Marina Grande.
 He will ask for a tip (€1-2 is fine per person).

 So, was it worth it?
-I visited during COVID, so I barely had to wait.
+I visited the Blue Grotto in Capri during COVID, so I barely had to wait.
 In this case, it was 100% worth it.

 If the line was long and I had to wait an hour, then I'd skip it.
 If you're doing a day trip to Capri, that hour wait will eat up into other activities.